- Galena” is Latin for lead sulfide.

 Galena Bay is on the Upper Arrow Lake southeast of Revelstoke.
 It is a small community named after the mineral.

 There are all sorts of businesses and buildings that have the name Galena.
 In Galena, Illinois there are dozens.
-Across the globe in other mining communities businesses have also taken the name; Galena Computing Service on the Isle of Wight in Great Britain and a store in Santiago, Chile that sells bed linens, towels, etc. There is a Galena Mountain Inn in Aspen, CO and a Galena Inn on Barbados Island.
-In the immediate area: Dubuque, IA and Freeport, IL have Galena Streets.
+Across the globe in other mining communities businesses have also taken the name; Galena Computing Service on the Isle of Wight in Great Britain and a store in Santiago, Chile that sells bed linens, towels, etc. In the immediate area: Dubuque, IA and Freeport, IL have Galena Streets.